cocos/cocos-docs/en/material-system/overview.md

 | USE_OCCLUSION_MAP | Whether to enable occlusion texture<br>Only the **red** channel will be used, as per glTF spec |
 | USE_EMISSIVE_MAP | Whether to enable emissive texture |

-> *Note: Instancing should only be enabled when there will be many instances of the same model in the scene.
+[^1]: Instancing should only be enabled when there will be many instances of the same model in the scene.
 Careful usages can lead to better performance, but over populate the materials with this flag will have performace penalties.